Definition of Assistive Technology

 - For multimedia components on the web, descriptive narration is used to describe unspoken activity within the video clip.

-...may use the limited accessibility features within the browser to increase the font size of the page they are reading.
+Students with low vision...may use the limited accessibility features within the browser to increase the font size of the page they are reading.

 If increased magnification is required, they may use specialized software to magnify the size of text displayed on the computer screen

 If vision is unstable students may use speech output to aid in navigation by "listening" to the buttons.

 Students with learning disabilities...may be unable to process large amounts of text information and may use text to speech software or optical character recognition scan and read systems to help with reading difficulties in order to improve reading speed and comprehension.